aws-samples/gen-ai-trivia/README.md

 ## Installation and Setup

-This solution can only be used in regions that have access to the Amazon Bedrock Claude 3 Sonnet model.
+Note: This solution can only be used in AWS Regions that have access to the Amazon Bedrock Claude 3 Sonnet model.

 ### Get access to Amazon Bedrock Claude 3 Sonnet Model